top of page

 The False Claims Act continues to be one of the federal government’s most powerful enforcement tools.
 In fiscal year 2024, the Department of Justice reported a record high of qui tams filed.
 The Department of Justice also reported nearly $3 billion in recovery last year, including cases involving federal contracting and program frauds.

-High-profile and successful recoveries drive increased awareness, scrutiny, and incentives for insiders to come forward – making proactive compliance and response strategies even more important than ever.
+High-profile allegations and successful recoveries drive increased awareness, scrutiny, and incentives for insiders to come forward – making proactive compliance and response strategies from an experienced False Claims Act attorney more important than ever.
 Many companies discount the risk of insider reporting until it is too late.

 We can help your organization with: